rmkeeffe/rmkeeffe.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Frog Feeding Biomechanics
-description: a project with a background image
+description: How do frogs eat and swallow their prey?
-img: assets/img/12.jpg
+img: /assets/img/6-21-22.jpg
 importance: 1
-category: work
+category: Professional
 ---

 Every project has a beautiful feature showcase page.